Netherlands Antilles women's national football team: History

-In 1985, almost no country in the world had a women's national football team, including the Netherlands Antilles who did not play their first FIFA recognised match until 2006.
+The Netherlands Antilles played their first FIFA recognised match in 2006.
 The national team played 2 games in 2005 that were not recognised by FIFA.
 The Netherlands Antilles competed in the Women's Caribbean Cup 2006.
 In a preliminary round match against the Cayman Islands women's national football team in Georgetown, Cayman Islands on 18 March, the Netherlands Antilles won 2–1.
 On the return leg at home, on 25 March, they won 1–0.
 They were put into Group B for group play.
 Haiti women's national football team was supposed to be in their group but did not play in the Aruba based game because of visa issues.
 In their first game against Suriname on 3 May in Curacao, before a crowd of 200, they lost 1–7 with Thielman scoring the team's only goal in the 48th minute.
 In their second match on 5 May against Aruba women's national football team in Oranjestad, they won 2–1 before a crowd of 500.
 Soliana scored in the 50th minute and Demey scored in the 70th minute for the Netherlands Antilles.
 In 2007, Netherlands Antilles women's national football team competed in the Torneo Internacional di Futbòl di Dama.
 It was a friendly tournament organized by the Nederlands Antilliaanse Voetbal Unie to fund raise for breast cancer.
 In the semifinals on 30 June, they lost 0–1 to Suriname.
 In the third place match against Aruba, Netherlands Antilles won 2–0.
 As of March 2012, the team was not ranked in the world by FIFA.

 Under 17

 Netherlands Antilles women's national under-17 football team played 2 games in 2006, and had two training sessions a week that year.
-The team competed in the CONCACAF Under 17 Women’s Qualifying Tournament 2010 in the Caribbean Qualifying part in Group B. On 12 October 2009, they lost 0–4 to the Dominican Republic.
+The team competed in the CONCACAF Under 17 Women's Qualifying Tournament 2010 in the Caribbean Qualifying part in Group B. On 12 October 2009, they lost 0–4 to the Dominican Republic.
 On 14 October, they lost 0–4 to Aruba.
 On 16 October, they lost 0–16 to Jamaica.
 They finished last in their group, with three losses, scoring zero goals and allowing twenty-four goals.

 Under 19/20

-Netherlands Antilles women's national under-19 football team competed at the CONCACAF Under 19 Women’s Qualifying Tournament 2005/06 in Group B. They played the first round in Suriname.
+Netherlands Antilles women's national under-19 football team competed at the CONCACAF Under 19 Women's Qualifying Tournament 2005/06 in Group B. They played the first round in Suriname.
 On 20 September, they played Anguilla whom they lost to 2–5.
 On 22 September, they tied Dominica 0–0.
 On 24 September, they lost to hosts Suriname 0–6.
 They finished last in their group with one tie and two losses, scoring only two goals while conceding eleven.